vedrankk/Batch-Processes/README.md

-This was created for practice and because I led the Batch funcionality of Drupal.
+This was created for practice and because I liked the Batch funcionality of Drupal.
 It is not yet done, since it need to be a little more adaptible, but this is the basic version.

 **WALKTHROUGH**